here seems much copy-pasting and cribbing of other journalists reportage so

 From known Rolls-Royce records in the UK, and also from local sources in Russia, there seem to have been four Rolls-Royces imported during the 'Lenin Era' of seven years.
 The main problem is the the information available in Russia is every bit as unreliable as that in the West and it is just as difficult to believe those sources with any degree of accuracy.
 There is for instance a very basic problem with the information relating to 'Lenin's Roll-Royce Kegresse' !
 Large part of the academic world believes the chassis number of this car is 79YG, but there is a substantial minority which thinks it is 16X, including some replica model car manufactures.
 We have been kindly advised by the Russian sources that the correct number for this car is 79YG, and we have a photo of the chassis plate to prove this.
 We are therefore proceeding on the basis that it is indeed the 79YG, as is, and has been generally believed.

+And Lenin's Rolls Royce was NOT 79GY.
 Russia was operating a centralised trading system where no direct imports were allowed.
 Imports could only be made through an import-export enterprise specific for a given business sector, in this case the All Russian Cooperative Society, and was ordered via the Russian Trade delegation in New Bond Street, London.
-From what I have been able to determine so far, this is 'the Lenin's personal car', and apparently was supplied in 1919.
+From what I have been able to determine so far, the first Rolls Royce, and therefore 'the Lenin's personal Rolls-Royce car', was supplied in 1919.
 It was a Rolls-Royce Silver Ghost, Mann Egerton Tourer, chassis 16X.
 From Rolls-Royce records available in the UK this seems to be the last car from the 'X' range of chassis.
 The X range of chassis were apparently only made for 'show' cars, those shown at international automobile exhibitions, suggesting that the actual date for the chassis may well have been 1920/21??.
 It is reported that this car was widely used by Lenin in the early days of his activities at the Kremlin and in Gorki and that this 16X would have been the car the experts would have referred to as 'Lenin's Rolls Royce'.
 It seems, however, that this car has not survived the ravages of time.
 It is also strange that I have not been able to trace any confirmed photos of the car?

 A further Rolls-Royce seems to have been ordered a couple of years later in 1922.
 This was a Rolls-Royce Silver Ghost, Barker Tourer , chassis 17 KG.
 Below is the original Rolls-Royce worksheet for this car.
 The car was delivered late 1922 to the Special Purpose Garage.
 At some time after Lenin's death this car ended up in Crimea, where it seems to have been extensively damaged during an unofficial joy-ride by some officials running into a heard of cows!
 It was subsequently returned repaired to Moscow in the 1950s.